 If you have gone through this yourself, you will be able to relate to the experiences and emotions these parents, siblings, spouses and children are sharing: the initial shock, the confusion and pain, and often the utter helplessness or even the tendency to blame oneself: What did I miss?
 Did we do something wrong?’

-The DVD’s purpose is to help friends and family find a way forward.
+The documentary’s purpose is to help friends and family find a way forward.
 As someone said, “I wish we would have had the opportunity to watch this earlier, before we had our own struggles with one of our children.”